 - Have an adequate credit score for the loan, preferably 620-640 or higher

-USDA loans have set income limits for individuals, or family’s in order to qualify.
-Your income cannot exceed 115% of the median income in your area.
+This rural housing loan has set income limits for individuals, or family’s in order to qualify.
+Your household income cannot exceed 115% of your area median income.

 Check the income requirements in your county on the USDA website